igorcascimiro/image-slider/README.md

-# Private Exercise - Image slider page
+# Private Exercise - Image Slider Page
 The focus of this exercise was to learn and practice Javascript.
 I only decided to post it because I came to my own resolution which ended up being simpler than the one in the official class.
 *So there's no alternate screensize options.*